ltegroup/tfgm_screens/README.md

 </code>

 ## Development
-Change the template files then run process.py to see changes.
+ - Change the template files then run process.py to see generated index.html in static folder.
-Edit and complile SCSS to make changes to CSS. npm install -g sass sass styles.scss > styles.css
+ - Edit and complile SCSS to make changes to CSS.
+ - npm install -g sass
+ - sass styles.scss > styles.css